lauris71/az/README.md

 All classes are itself implementations (thus they can contain virtual methods and virtual data).
 For standalone instances this is all the polymorphism needed.
 But for interfaces the distinction is important.

 Interfaces are implemented (in different ways) inside other instances.
-All implementations of the same interface have the same base type information (class), and thus part of their polymorphic data has to be specified by the implementation of the containing instance.
-Normally this is done by embedding interface implementation insde the containing implementation (or class).
+All implementations of the same interface have the same base type information (class), and thus part of their polymorphic data has to be specified by the implementations.
+Normally this is done by embedding interface implementation insde the implementation (or class) of the containing type.

 Which virtual methods of interface belong to the class and which to the implementation depends on the semantics of the interface and methods.